 Why Is My French Bulldog shedding? – What To Do!
-Shedding is an entirely natural condition for dogs wherein their old, or impaired fur has been discarded.
+Shedding is an entirely natural condition for dogs wherein their old or impaired fur has been discarded.
 Different dog species will also shed more or less than most.
-However, the French Bulldog is known for shedding rather a lot.
+However, the French Bulldog is known for shedding a lot rather.

-Many dogs often shed to maintain their core temperature throughout the year, developing a light coat during the warm parts of the year, as well as a heavier coat throughout the colder months.
+Many dogs often shed to maintain their core temperature throughout the year, developing a light coat during the warm parts of the year and a heavier coat throughout the colder months.

 If you already have dogs living in your house, you’re probably somewhat acquainted with the shedding concept.
 Shedding happens when a dog sheds fur which is dead or damaged to make way for new, healthier development.

-Depending on its breed, pregnancy status and general health, the degree to which a dog sheds can vary greatly.
-Some dogs regularly shed during the year, some shed seasonally throughout the summer.
-Some do not seem to shed much at all, but it is worth noting that all dogs experience a natural period of shedding that can not be avoided.
+Depending on its breed, pregnancy status, and general health, the degree to which a dog sheds can vary greatly.
+Some dogs regularly shed during the year; some shed seasonally throughout the summer.
+Some do not seem to shed much at all, but it is worth noting that all dogs experience a natural shedding period that can not be avoided.

 Excessive shedding or shedding that in some way makes the skin look distressed or unhealthy indicates an underlying medical condition that needs veterinary treatment.